Modern Java Constructs

 Functional programming is a paradigm that supports developers to think in terms of functions instead of classes.
 Functions are stateless and without side effects.
 Avoiding state can lead to better software, especially in high-performance, concurrent applications [1].
 Functional programming is also a natural fit for multicore parallel programming.
 The paradigm is the best way to squeeze more performance out of modern CPUs.

 The Java Streams library allows algorithms to be coded declaratively meaning the developer specifies what they want, not how they want it.
-This improves code quality because all the plumbing code is handled by the library itself.
+This improves code quality because the library itself handles all the plumbing code.
 The fluent interface style is just a way to express streams algorithm in one continuous line.

 Additional modern constructs reduce boiler code and often eliminate known potential errors.